Leica X2 vs Sony A7R

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Leica X2 and Sony Alpha A7R and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the A7R offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the X2 does not offer wifi capability.
+In contrast, the X2 does not provide wifi capability.

 So how do things add up?
 Is there a clear favorite between the Leica X2 and the Sony A7R?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.